80% seminar, Lina Persson

 During this project, I have been looking at my practice as a way of knowing, examining how I learn and come to know through what I do.
 At this point, I understand this knowing as relying on three fundamental mechanisms: sensorimotor processing, niche construction, and somatic refusal.

 I have come to recognize that animation practice emerges from a kind of sensorimotor tuning that keeps me in touch with my environments.
-It helps me adapt my environments to my needs, but also regulate my own impact on them so that we can both sustain.
-This reciprocal meeting halfway resonates with the concept of niche construction, a term from biology that describes how species evolve in entanglement with their environments.
+It helps me adapt my environments to my needs, but it also helps me to sense and regulate my own impact on them.
+This meeting halfway resonates with the concept of niche construction, a term from biology that describes how species evolve in entanglement with their environments.
 At the beginning of the project, I tried to frame my world-building as a transmedia practice, but I felt strong inner resistance to those forms.
-When I finally let go of that, I could understand it instead as a more existential and general approach to life as niche-making.
+When I finally let go of that, I could understand it instead as a more existential and general approach to life in niche-making.

 Over the course of the project, I have also recognized how these relational practices are undermined in many ways.
 Mechanisms in society suppress both tuning abilities and niche-making.
 For example, our social environments are often designed to be unresponsive, unable to tune.
 New Public Management within the university offers a clear example.